-Switzerland is home to a stable economy, characterised by a low unemployment rate, good social security benefits, and some of the highest salaries in the world.
+Switzerland is home to a stable economy, characterized by a low unemployment rate, good social security benefits, and some of the highest salaries in the world.
 It enjoys three official languages, German-Swiss (the most commonly spoken), French, and Italian.
-The Swiss economy is attractive to foreign investment, with many companies choosing to expand into the country due to its favourable tax conditions and high quality of life.
-This article highlights the points to consider before tapping into Swiss talent market.
+The Swiss economy is attractive to foreign investment, with many companies choosing to expand into the country due to its favorable tax conditions and high quality of life.
+This article highlights the Swiss talent market and how to tap into its residents.

 The market at a glance